AndyObtiva/glimmer-dsl-gtk/README.md

 [Cairo](https://www.cairographics.org/) is the engine behind drawing arbitrary 2D geometric shapes in [GTK](https://www.gtk.org/).

 In [Glimmer DSL for GTK](https://rubygems.org/gems/glimmer-dsl-gtk), you can draw Cairo shapes declaratively in a way similar to how SVG works, but using one language; Ruby, thus being able to utilize Ruby logic (e.g. if statement or each loop) with it effortlessly when needed.
+Declarative syntax also yields less code that is simpler and more understandable/maintainable.

 Below is a quick tutorial consisting of samples inspired and ported from [Mohit Sindhwani's blog post "Cairo with Ruby - Samples using RCairo"](https://notepad.onghu.com/2021/cairo-samples-in-ruby/).